MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/grid.md

 ### Enable overlay views of multiple grids

 To display the overlay grid for multiple grids, select the checkbox next to each name of the grid.
-In the example, there are 2 grid overlays enabled, that are each represented with different colors:
+In the example, there are 3 grid overlays enabled, that are each represented with different colors:

 *  `main`
+*  `div.fruit-box`
 *  `div.snack-box`

 ![Enable overlay views of multiple grids](./grid-images/grid-grid-overlays.png)